ws-cd/ws-cd.github.io/docs/tutorial/flow.md

 The bot response node adds multiple text responses, as shown in the figure.
 ![flow-03.png](/assets/images/tutorial/flow/flow-03.png)

-The implementation method of adding another bot response node after the current one is shown in the figure.
+Another bot response node can be added after the current one.
 ![flow-04.png](/assets/images/tutorial/flow/flow-04.png)

 ## A User Node